nearit/Android-UI-Bindings/docs/COUPON_LIST.md

               );
 ```

-and the coupons already used by the user are shown at the bottom of the list, mixed with the expired ones.
+and the coupons already used by the user will be shown at the bottom of the list, mixed with the expired ones.

+If a server or network problem occurs while the coupon list is being downloaded, an alert dialog will pop-up and the user will be able to simply close it or to retry the download, triggering a refresh of the coupon list and dismissing the dialog.

 #### Advanced examples
 In your application you may want to show only coupons that are in certain states.
 With our builder you can request a list of only valid coupons: